 - Practical Knowledge: He's a show man for sure, but Tim has done a fantastic job in each of his books with delivering actual tactics that people can use.

 - Learning how to learn: Related to Tim's writing, I also appreciate that his books are more than the topic given on the cover.
 Tim's process of acquiring skills rapidly is due to his system for learning.
 While his other books have touched on it, this book goes into greater detail on the hows.

 - Becoming a better cook: We've taken turns with cooking since we've been married.
 As I picked up more recipes and techniques, I've enjoyed it more.
 Tim's book has been a great aid in getting me to try out a few new things and getting it done faster.
 Win-win for us.

-I’m currently working through the scheduled meals on the Domestic section of the book and I have to say that it’s really fun.
 If you're on the fence, check out some snippets from the book to see if it's right for you.
 I love the book and I even got a second kindle copy for traveling.